-Guidelines and regulation for Internships
+Guidelines and regulations

-Internships can be held at research institutions or in public or private companies.
+Internships can be held either at research institutions or in public or private companies.
 The selection of the hosting institution can be done according to the three following possibilities:

-- Orientation Days are organized in the first semester of every academic year, where companies and research institutions presents their activities and internship possibilities.
+Orientation Days are organized in the first semester of every academic year, where companies and research institutions presents their activities and internship possibilities.
 These are great opportunities to meet hosting institution and interact directly with them.
 Look out for these announcements, some of which will be advertised to the SDS mailing list.

-Internships can be formally recognised as CFU in the student’s Career Plan, according to the one of the two following, mutually exclusive, possibilities:
+Recognition of the Internship in the Career Plan can be done according to one of the following, mutually exclusive, possibilities:

 Internships can be formally recognised as CFU in the student's Career Plan subject to prior and final approval by the Internship and Orientation Committee and the Executive board.

-- A standard agreement between the hosting institution and the Turin University needs to be stipulated.
+A standard agreement between the hosting institution and the Turin University needs to be stipulated.
 For all the institutions present in the lists of the two job placement offices, the agreement is already signed.
 If not, refer to the homepage of the Job Placement office of the School of Natural Sciences for more details.

-- Once the hosting institution has been selected and the agreement signed (if needed), it is necessary to find an Internship Supervisor, responsible for the activities within the institution, and a Faculty Advisor among the faculty members.
+Once the hosting institution has been selected and the agreement signed (if needed), it is necessary to find an Internship Supervisor, responsible for the activities within the institution, and a Faculty Advisor among the faculty members.
 In accordance with the Internship Supervisor and the Faculty Advisor, the student fills an Internship Project proposal, following this template.
-The Project must to be coherent with the Career Plan, regardless of the type of Internship chosen (thesis related or not).
+The Project must be coherent with the Career Plan, regardless of the type of Internship chosen (thesis related or not).

-- During the internship, compile and sign the presence logbook.
+During the internship, compile and sign the presence logbook.